 - Walker, R.C.S., 1978.
 Kant, London: Routledge.

 - –––, 1989.
-“Transcendental arguments and scepticism,” in E. Schaper & W. Vossenkuhl (eds.), Reading Kant: new perspectives on transcendental arguments and critical philosophy, Oxford: Blackwell.
+“Transcendental arguments and scepticism,” in E. Schaper and W. Vossenkuhl (eds.), Reading Kant: New perspectives on transcendental arguments and critical philosophy, Oxford: Blackwell.

 - –––, 2006.
 “Kant and transcendental arguments,” in P. Guyer (ed.), Kant and modern philosophy, Cambridge: Cambridge University Press.

 - Wang, J., 2012.
 “Radical scepticism, how-possible questions and modest transcendental arguments,” International Journal of Philosophical Studies, 25: 210–26.